 While many of the general policies and expectations also apply to graduate service assistants (GSA) and graduate interns, GSAs and interns are not bound by the same eligibility requirements as TAs and RAs and do not receive the same benefits as TAs and RAs (e.g., tuition remission).

-21.12.
+26.13.
 Canvas

 Arizona State University provides online courses and course material through a Learning Management System (LMS) called Canvas.
+You can access your Canvas courses through your My ASU page.

-21.13.
-SOS Graduate Student Resources Site
+26.14.
+SOS Graduate Student Resources Canvas Course